Blueshoe/website/content/blog/function-as-a-service-faas-vs-kubernetes.md

 - **Lightweight applications:** FaaS is a great option for lightweight applications, where you need to quickly deploy and scale applications without the need for heavy infrastructure management.
 This can be especially useful for small startups or individual developers who need to focus on building their applications, rather than managing infrastructure.
 :::
 :::GlobalParagraph
-  [AWS Lambda](https://aws.amazon.com/de/lambda/){.bs-link-blue} is one of the most popular FaaS solutions available today.
+  <a href="https://aws.amazon.com/de/lambda/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">AWS Lambda</a> is one of the most popular FaaS solutions available today.
 If you want to unlock the full potential of serverless computing, superluminar are the experts you need on your side.
 As an AWS Advanced Consulting Partner, they specialize in creating cutting-edge, cost-effective solutions, particularly with serverless computing including AWS Lambda at their core.
 :::

 :::GlobalTitle{:size="lg" .mb-5}